awsdocs/aws-php-developers-guide/doc_source/s3-examples-creating-buckets.rst

 Put an Object in a Bucket
 -------------------------

-To add files to your new bucket, create a php file with the following code.
+To add files to your new bucket, create a PHP file with the following code.

 In your command line execute this file and pass in the name of the bucket where you want to upload your file as a string, followed by the full file path to the file you want to upload.

 **Sample Code**

 .. literalinclude:: example_code/s3//PutObject.php
    :lines: 31-60
    :language: php